 - Study Days for students working on topics for AS/A2

 - Extension events introducing students to structured thinking about issues of contemporary importance.

 Outreach and on-campus study days are arranged in response to specific requests.
 They can also be combined with campus visits.
 Normally events are free to participating schools.

 Engaging with Philosophy

-We have also developed an alternative to the current Philosophy A-level using the new Extended Project Qualification.
+An alternative to the current Philosophy A-level using the new Extended Project Qualification has also been developed.
 Find out more about Engaging with Philosophy including sample materials.